Authorities say money dispute led to fatal shooting in Glen Ullin; 19-year-old faces murder charge

-A dispute involving money led to a fatal shooting in Glen Ullin early Friday, authorities allege.
+A dispute involving money led to a fatal shooting in Glen Ullin on July 29, authorities allege.

 Tyler Raines, 19, allegedly shot Mathew Ward, 26, during an argument near a Highway 49 business, according to an affidavit by Morton County Sheriff's Deputy David Bjorndahl Jr. The shooting was witnessed by two teenagers who had accompanied Ward to the scene, he said.

-Raines was charged Friday with felony murder and reckless endangerment, along with a misdemeanor count of discharging a firearm in city limits.
+Raines was charged July 29 with felony murder and reckless endangerment, along with a misdemeanor count of discharging a firearm in city limits.
 The murder charge against him carries a maximum punishment of life in prison without parole.
-He made an initial court appearance Friday afternoon and had bond set at $50,000 cash.
+He made an initial court appearance July 29 and had bond set at $50,000 cash.

 Prosecutors sought a bond between $50,000 and $100,000.
 Defense attorney Thomas Glass unsuccessfully asked for a lower bond due to Raines' young age.